Baby I Like Your Style

 Just Bee Busy Living

 The ever-growing disconnect between sales and streams markets means that two of the week's strongest sellers don't quite make the massive chart headway hoped for, but there are still pleasing rises for Sigrid's Strangers (26-14) and Portugal.
-The Man's Feel It Still which on its sixth anniversary as a Top 100 single writes a further chapter in its extraordinary story with a five-place rise to Number 20.
+The Man's Feel It Still which on its six month anniversary as a Top 100 single writes a further chapter in its extraordinary story with a five-place rise to Number 20.

 One place below that is Diplomatic Immunity, the second track from Drake's EP but which hasn't quite made the same impact as its twin.
 The huge disparity between the two tracks is possibly down to there being room for only one Drake track on the Hot Hits etc. playlists - plus the fact that if you were a purchaser of the digital bundle of the EP rather than the individual tracks, legacy rules mean your purchase counted towards the chart tally of the lead track - in this case, God's Plan.